Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: CaCO3

-Calcite occurs in various colors and forms, so its identification can hardly be based only on visual appearance.
-Calcite's most characteristic features are three directions of perfect cleavage, visible double refraction, typical twinning, and reaction to cold and diluted hydrochloric acid (HCl).
+Calcite occurs in various colors and forms, which means you can't identify it based solely on its visible properties.
+Calcite's most characteristic features are three directions of perfect cleavage, visible double refraction, twinning, and its reaction to cold and diluted hydrochloric acid (HCl).

 calcite - carbonates